skx/bookmarks.public/README.md

 Contributing
 ------------

-If you wish to submit improvements to the javascript code then I welcome forks & pull requests.
-The sample bookmarks should probably not be changed too much though - unless you add any major new feature(s).
+If you wish to submit improvements to the javascript code, or layout, then I welcome forks & pull requests.

+(If you submit a change feel free to add a link to your homepage/blog/whatever as part of that.
+The sample bookmarks are only samples.)

 Steve
 --